Ulster Defence Regiment: Formation and recruitment

-The Ulster Defence Regiment Act 1969 received Royal Assent on 18 December 1969 and was brought into force on 1 January 1970.
+The Ulster Defence Regiment Act 1969 (c.
+65) received royal assent on 18 December 1969 and was brought into force on 1 January 1970.

 General Sir John Anderson GCB, KCB DSO (5th Royal Inniskilling Dragoon Guards) was appointed as the first Colonel Commandant.
 He came to be known as the "Father of the Regiment".
-The first regimental commander was a WW2 veteran of some distinction, Brigadier Logan Scott-Bowden CBE DSO MC & Bar.
+The first regimental commander was a WW2 veteran of some distinction, Brigadier Logan Scott-Bowden CBE, DSO, MC & Bar.

 Regimental Headquarters was set up in a small bungalow behind the NAAFI shop at Thiepval Barracks, Lisburn.

 Recruitment began on 1 January with a press conference.
 Advertisements appeared in local newspapers informing the Northern Ireland public that: "There's a new regiment in the army.
 We want you to help us form it."
 A coupon was provided for applicants to fill in, alternatively, those interested could pick up an information leaflet and application form from their local army barracks, TA Centre, Post Office, police station or library.
 A one-minute television commercial was produced which included a personal appeal by Brigadier Scott-Bowden.
-Recruiting was open to all "male citizens of good character" between the ages of 18–55.
+Recruiting was open to all "male citizens of good character" between the ages of 18 and 55.
 Application forms were sent to all members of the USC, which was soon to be wound up.

 Vetting was carried out by a Regular Army team of mostly retired officers from outside Northern Ireland including a vice admiral and a number of major generals.
 Each applicant had to provide two references and the referees would be interviewed by a vetting officer.
 Applicants were divided into three categories: those who were immediately deemed acceptable, those who were to be immediately rejected, and those whose applications threw up doubt about their suitability.
 All applications were supposed to be submitted to the RUC Special Branch and Criminal Investigation Department, but in practice, this didn't always happen because of the initially high number of applicants.

 On 13 January 1970 seven "training majors" from the regular army reported for duty.
 None had served in Northern Ireland previously.
 Their job was to raise each battalion and have it ready for duty on 1 April.
 These came to be known as TISOs (training, intelligence, and security officers).
 Each was assisted by a regular army quartermaster, a corporal clerk, a civil service Clerical Officer to act as Chief Clerk, and a typist.

 Premises were acquired from diverse sources including wooden huts in army training centres, USC huts or whatever accommodation could be found in regular army barracks or Territorial Army Centres.

 Seven battalions were formed initially: 1st (County Antrim); 2nd (County Armagh); 3rd (County Down); 4th (County Fermanagh); 5th (County Londonderry); 6th (County Tyrone) and 7th (City of Belfast).
 On 1 April 1970 the regiment joined the British Army's Order of Battle and became operational.